gchikovanii/Events-Online-Booking/README.md

 # Feedback
 I value your feedback!
 It's a personal project so, if you have suggestions, feature requests, or issues, please file an issue.

+## License

+This project is proprietary and all rights are reserved.
+Unauthorized copying, modification, distribution, or use of this software is strictly prohibited.

+For any inquiries, please contact:

+- **Email**: gchikovanii25@gmail.com
+- **Location**: Tbilisi, Georgia